isfopo/ambitus-studio-api/README.md

   - uses multer to store an audio or image file on the system, saving the path to that file in the database
   - deletes old file when new file is added

+- Testing
+  - uses Mocha and the node assert library to drive unit driven development
+  - learning best practices regarding breaking down functionality led to smarter refactoring and abstraction of code and ultimately produced better code faster than without testing

-## Technology used
+## Technologies Used

 - Node.js
 - Express
 - PostgreSQL
 - Sequelize
+- Mocha
 - bcrypt
 - JWT
 - multer

-For project breakdown, see `/documentation/project-plan.md`
+For project breakdown, see [/documentation/project-plan.md](https://github.com/isfopo/ambitus-studio-api/blob/main/documentation/project-plan.md)